StewBC/gomoku/README.md

         └───win-cmd            - Windows Console (Powershell) port
                 plat-win-cmd.c - Console platform specific code (menu/draw/etc)

 The windows version works in cmd.exe but works better in PowerShell because it uses the ASCII codes to do color (works in both) and clear screen ("```\x1b[2J\x1b[H```" works only in PowerShell, not in CMD.exe).
 The windows version is not at all sophisticated, it's a proof of concept, and it also shows the "score board" the AI uses to think, and I used that to debug the undo code.
+The windows console has to be user adjusted to fit the contents.

 I may make ports to more machines, and these will sit alongside apple2 and win-cmd.
-I should not have to change main.c or plat.c again.
+I should not have to change any files in the src folder, only files in the src sub-folders for the port being made.

-Note to self:  To make the Gomoku.lzh I used the following on a 24BPP BMP of 280x192:
+Note to self:  To make the Gomoku.lzh I used the following on the 24BPP BMP of 280x192 in the image folder:
 ```
     b2d.exe Gomoku.bmp gomuku hgr
     lzsa -r -f2 GOMOKUC.BIN Gomoku.lzh